 What can you do?
 Learn about the following:

 It's hard to learn and do everything overnight.
 Like my naturopath told me over 20 years ago, "Andrea, we are creatures of habit.
 Take baby steps in the direction you want to go and they will add up."

 She was (and still is) an awesome coach for my health and I don't know if I could have done it without her so now I'm offering to be your dog health coach.

 Dogs contribute so much to our lives.
-Their loyalty is amazing, their goofiness fills us with laughter and their trust is complete.
+Their love, loyalty, goofiness and trust fills our hearts.
 And they rely on us to keep them healthy.

 Let's make our dogs healthier one dog at a time so we can be as loyal to them as they are to us.

 If there is anything you want answers to before you go, there's the handy navigational bar on the left or you can use the Search Dog Health page to find specific subjects of interest to you.
 Some popular pages are about garlic for dogs, antibiotic side effects, raw dog food recipes, home remedies for dogs and during the warm season my flea pages are bustling!